fspaolo/gfw-problem/README.md

 ### References and Credits

-Figures have been modified from Google and the following references:
+Figures have been modified from Google and the following references (this is just an exercise):

 [PolSAR for small ship detection](https://www.mdpi.com/2072-4292/11/24/2938/htm)
 [PolSAR method for ship detection](https://ieeexplore.ieee.org/document/8900480)